 To an extent, however, the "copycat" accusation wasn't based completely on snobbery, since the USSR, particularly in Stalin's day, pragmatically did not hesitate to copy or steal useful foreign technologies.
 In fact, the MiG and Sukhoi OKBs occasionally accused each other of copying as well, though similarities between their respective efforts were often inevitable since they were working from the same TsAGI aerodynamic recommendations.

 The second T10 prototype, the "T10-2", was lost on 7 May 1978, with the pilot, Yevgeny Solovyev, killed while ejecting.
 A total of four prototypes was built by the Sukhoi OKB in the bureau's workshops, while five more were built at the state factory at Komsomolsk between 1980 and 1982.
 The state factory also provided subassemblies for the four prototypes developed at the Sukhoi workshops.
-As Western intelligence learned more about the aircraft, it was given the NATO codename of "Flanker-A".
+As Western intelligence learned more about the aircraft, it was given the NATO reporting name of "Flanker-A".

 The prototypes varied in details, with two of those developed at the bureau workshops featuring production Lyulka-Saturn AL-31 afterburning bypass turbojet engines.
 Two more prototypes were under construction when the decision was made to redesign the aircraft, as tests showed the T10 prototypes were not meeting performance specifications.
 As the T10 stood, it was no match for the American F-15.